 At HTP Apprenticeship College we understand the importance of the role that Parents, Carers and Guardians have in supporting young people into further education and employment.

 If your child is leaving school or college, make sure you consider all the options.
-They have a number of different options when considering what they want to do when they leave school or college.
+They have a number of different options when considering what they want to do.

 For a lot of young people, staying in a school environment may not the best option for them, practical or vocational learning or setting maybe more appropriate.

 It is important to take time to consider all options, even if they think they know what they want to do, so that they can make an informed decision about their future.

 At HTP Apprenticeship College, we offer young people the opportunities and support they need to develop resilience, confidence and independence and, where relevant, the information and guidance to help stay physically and mentally healthy.

 We’ve answered some frequently asked questions, but if you, as a parent or carer, need any further information, would like to discuss your child’s progress, or if you have any other questions please email [email protected]

 When can my child leave school?